drlsn/kinergize/README.md

 ## Concepts Description

-- Workout plan consists of multiple sessions.
+- Each workout plan consists of multiple sessions.
+- Each session consists of multiple sets.
-- Each session consists of multiple exercises.
+- Each sets consists of multiple exercises.
+- Each exercise consists of multiple reps.
+- Each rep consists of multiple movements (most often two).

+*In reality the movements of a rep could be more complex, but this is a general idea.*

+Plan ➜ Session ➜ Set ➜ Exercise ➜ Rep ➜ Movement

 - Each exercise can be done several times per session.
 - Each exercise consists of several reps.
 - A rep usually consists of two types of motions: